EVEGames/buildkite-pls/README.md

 4. Refresh your Buildkite page

 ## Chrome
-Chrome is a second-class citizen, so I'll port it at a later point when I have more time.
+1. Navigate to chrome://extensions/
+2. Press `Load unpacked`
+3. Select `buildkite-pls/firefox-and-chrome/` as the directory.
+4. Refresh your Buildkite page

+There is no official release in the Chrome Web Store.

 ## Demo
 [Confluence](https://evegames.atlassian.net/wiki/spaces/CR/pages/1592426599/How+to+use+Buildkite+Pls) - For EVE friends only, sorry!
-The demo leaks sensitive info
+The demo leaks sensitive info.